 Please see my explanation of this in my post called "Do You Want to Know Jesus?"

 Len Lacroix is the founder of Doulos Missions International.
-He is based in Eastern Europe, where he is helping leaders to be more effective at making disciples who multiply, developing leaders who multiply, and planting churches that multiply. www.dmiworld.org.
+He has been based in Eastern Europe, helping leaders to be more effective at making disciples who multiply, developing leaders who multiply, with the ultimate goal of planting churches that multiply.
+He is currently on furlough, off the field, praying and seeking the Lord's guidance regarding where to be, and for the provision to fulfill the mission. www.dmiworld.org.
 You are invited to view a collection of his blogs at Writing for the Master.